Riley-Py/UWaterloo-Work/MSE 211/Week 9/Readings/Leadership Review - Yukl.md

 	3. Clear role perceptions
 	4. Presence/absence of environmental constraints
 - Leader can influence subordinate performance by manipulating with these attributes
+- Leader behaviour is influenced by leader traits, situational variables, and feedback from said variables